Teen Held Over Massive Blaze That Forced Leek Residents to Flee

-Neighbourhood residents described a terrifying scene as flames engulfed the mill – visible from miles away.
-One local said on Facebook: “Can’t believe we came across it as one of the first, shaking like a leaf, horrific!!!
+Terrified neighbours described a terrifying scene.
+One witness posted on Facebook: “Can’t believe we came across it as one of the first, shaking like a leaf, horrific!!!
 The noise was awful!”

-The fire broke out at 9.22 pm on Mill Street, with Staffordshire Fire and Rescue Service deploying up to six crews and an aerial ladder platform at the height of the emergency.
+The alarm was raised at 9:22 pm on Mill Street, with Staffordshire Fire and Rescue Service deploying six crews and an aerial ladder platform to tackle the monstrous blaze.

-Parts of the mill appear to have collapsed or burned away.
-Authorities have urged the public to avoid the area completely.
-Roads A523 Mill Street and Bellevue remain closed in both directions, causing traffic disruption.
+Parts of the mill have either collapsed or been gutted by the fire.
+Authorities have shut down A523 Mill Street and Bellevue roads in both directions, causing major traffic chaos and advising the public to steer clear of the area.

-A fire service spokesman advised residents: “Please keep doors and windows closed and avoid the area to allow emergency crews to continue their work.”
+A fire service spokesperson urged locals: “Please keep doors and windows closed and avoid the area to allow emergency crews to continue their work.”

-Police continue to investigate the cause of the blaze and seek witnesses or anyone with relevant information to come forward.
+Police have launched a full investigation into the cause of the blaze.
+They’re appealing to witnesses or anyone with information to come forward and help with enquiries.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.